SoftUni-Internal/interactive-content/EN/01-NodeJS-Streams-and-Utilities/01-Publish-Subscribe-Pattern.md

 Subscribers express interest in one or more events and only receive messages that are of interest.

-There is an intermediary called a "message broker" or "event bus".
+There is an intermediary called a "message broker" or "Event Bus".

 The "event bus" receives messages from the "Publisher" and then sends them to the "Subscriber".

-[image assetsSrc="Streams-And-Utilities.png" /]
+[image assetsSrc="JS-Back-End-Streams-And-Utilities.png" /]

 [/slide]